-Hartlepool station is located 5.5 kilometres from North Gare car park.
+Hartlepool station is 5.5 kilometres from North Gare car park.
 A taxi service is available from the station.

-Service 1 from Hartlepool/Seaton Carew and Middlesborough stops on the A178 close to the entrance to North Gare.
+Service 1 from Hartlepool/Seaton Carew and Middlesbrough stops on the A178 close to the entrance to North Gare.
 A 1 km walk using the access road to cross Seaton Common leads to the main car park.
 This bus service also stops at Greatham Creek Bridge close to the access path to Seal Sands.